“Style and comfort by the bucketload at this boutique hotel near fashionable Nine Streets”

 - Service is fantastic, a perfect balance of friendliness and professionalism

-- Located in the Jordaan district with plenty of restaurants and cafés nearby, as well as the Anne Frank house and Nine Streets, famous for its independent boutiques
+- Located in the Jordaan district with plenty of restaurants and cafés nearby, as well as the Anne Frank house and Nine Streets, famous for its independent boutiques.
+There are bikes to rent right by the hotel

 - A lot of thought has been put into the finer details: hi-tech lighting, Blu-Ray players with a selection of films, beautiful mosaic tiling and fancy toiletries